siala/Hybrid-Mistral/README.md

 Description
 -----------

 Hybrid-Mistral is a hybrid CP/SAT solver designed to tackle Disjunctive Scheduling Problems.
 The SAT engine implements standard Conflict-Driven Clause Learning (CDCL) techniques such as Adaptive Branching (VSIDS), Two-Watched Literals, and 1-UIP Cuts.
-The latter features are built on top of Mistral-2.0.
+The latter features are built on top of Mistral-2.0 solver.
 Propagators are augmented with explanation routines that are invoked only during conflict analysis.

 Installation
 --------------